parulnith/Data-Visualisation-libraries/README.md

 ## Tableau and Python
 Python is a widely used general-purpose programming language, and a large number of Python libraries are available to perform statistical analysis, predictive models or machine learning algorithms.
-Connecting Tableau with Tableau is one of the best approaches for predictive analytics.
+Connecting Tableau with Python is one of the best approaches for predictive analytics.
 Tabpy is a package developed to do the same.
 Tableau can connect to the TabPy server to execute Python code on the fly and display results in Tableau visualizations.

 ### How does Tableau integrate with Python?
 When we use TabPy with Tableau, we can define calculated fields in Python, thereby leveraging the power of a large number of machine-learning libraries right from our visualizations.